Eating Disorder Treatment for Children and Teens

 Not only does this approach better empower you, the parent—it is actually the most effective way to tackle an eating disorder.
 FBT is the leading treatment for teen eating disorders including anorexia nervosa, bulimia nervosa, and atypical and subthreshold eating disorders.
 It places you at the helm of recovery, driving your teen toward healthy eating and other recovery-consistent behaviors.
 In FBT you can lovingly help your teen recover at home.
 Often, you can avoid sending your child away to residential treatment.

 Family-Based Treatment is a treatment that gives parents the tools they need to plan, prepare, serve, and supervise meals for their children and teens with eating disorders.
 It recognizes the importance of food and regular eating for brain recovery.
-Our therapists are trained in FBT by both Dr. Muhlheim and the eating disorder researchers at Stanford and the University of California, San Francisco who developed the treatment.
+Dr. Muhlheim and the eating disorder researchers at Stanford and the University of California, San Francisco who developed the treatment, train all of our therapists in FBT.

 Our therapists will first perform an assessment and then guide you through the process of helping your child or teen overcome their difficulties with eating and get back to health.
 In this treatment, you will learn the importance of prioritizing food, how to feed them for recovery, how to manage meals, and how to manage the emotional storms of an under-nourished child.
 We help you to separate your teen from their eating disorder.